suecodes/name-that-movie/README.md

 - Create screenwriter profile page displayed when user clicks on a screenwriters name
 - Allow logged on users to comment on a specific comment (nested comments)
 - Expand search to search by movie year and screenwriter name
+- Ability to add image to a movie quote